LeBron James breaks Kareem Abdul-Jabbar’s NBA record for career field goals

 “And then after that he comes out with ‘The Rising,’ which is one of the most important albums of the 2000s.
 So, you get to the end and you’re like, ‘Holy man, this guy’s greatest hits are like insane.’
 And LeBron’s greatest hits, right?
 He just keeps adding to them.
 He just plays and plays and plays and the greatest hits, he’s got a hell of a catalog.”

-Even more history awaits James later in March, barring injury: The Lakers' visit to the Nuggets was the 1,606th regular-season game of his career, putting him just five games behind Robert Parish (1,611) for the most in NBA history.
+Even more history awaits James later in March, barring injury — and left elbow now willing: The Lakers' visit to the Nuggets was the 1,606th regular-season game of his career, putting him just five games behind Robert Parish (1,611) for the most in NBA history.
 James already holds the league's career record for playoff games with 292.

 James says he hasn't decided whether to return to the Lakers next season, but he believes he could keep playing at a high level indefinitely.
 He was selected for the All-Star Game for the 22nd time in his career despite missing 18 games due to injury, precluding him from consideration for the postseason All-NBA teams.